What does 2023 hold for Belarusian potash exports?

 Lowering its prices, or lower prices overall, should also have a substantial effect on Belarus’ profit margins.
 According to Chernyakov, his plant already incurs losses from exporting mineral fertilisers to Asia and South America due to the high delivery costs.

-Belarus had been eager to resume its potassium deliveries to Brazil in 2022.
+Belarus was eager to resume its potassium deliveries to Brazil in 2022.
 In April 2022, Belarus sent a delegation to hold negotiations with the Brazilian government, Parliament and the Confederation of Agriculture and Livestock of Brazil.
 However, it appears to have been largely unsuccessful.
 Higher delivery costs seem to have overshadowed even the 60% discount mentioned by Belarus’ ambassador to Brazil.

 Between January and September 2022, Belarusian potash had gone from making up 20% of Brazil’s potash imports to merely 9%.
 As of August 2022, the cumulative import of Belarusian potash by the rest of the world had decreased by 50% year on year.